-https://uthealthaustin.org/Doctors and medical professionals at UT Health Austin’s Women’s Health Institute are working together to change the conversation about pelvic health.
+Doctors and medical professionals in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, are working together to change the conversation about pelvic health.
 They are creating a place where women can feel comfortable talking about chronic pelvic pain and what they can do to stop suffering and get relief.

 What is the pelvic floor?